-1. On the HP Universal CMDB Server machine, launch the Web browser and enter the Server address, as follows: http://<uCMDB Server Host Name or IP>:8080/jmx-console.

-- 2. Under UCMDB, click UCMDB:service=Security Services to open the Operations page. - 3.
-To retrieve the current configuration, locate the CMGetConfiguration operation.

-Click Invoke to display the Confidential Manager server configuration XML file.

-4. To make changes to the configuration, copy the XML that you invoked in the previous step to a text editor.
-Make changes according to the table in "Encryption Properties" on the next page.

-Locate the CMSetConfiguration operation.
+- On the HP Universal CMDB Server machine, launch the Web browser and enter the Server address, as follows: http://<UCMDB Server Host Name or IP>:8080/jmx-console. - You may have to log in with a user name and password. - 2.
+Under UCMDB, click UCMDB:service=Security Services to open the Operations page. - 3.
+To retrieve the current configuration, locate the CMGetConfiguration operation. - Click Invoke to display the Confidential Manager server configuration XML file. - 4.
+To make changes to the configuration, copy the XML that you invoked in the previous step to a text editor.
+Make changes according to the table in "Encryption Properties" on page 124. - Locate the CMSetConfiguration operation.
 Copy the updated configuration into the Value box and click Invoke.
-The new configuration is written to the UCMDB Server.

-- To add users to Confidential Manager for authorization and replication, locate the CMAddUser operation.
+The new configuration is written to the UCMDB Server. - To add users to Confidential Manager for authorization and replication, locate the CMAddUser operation.
 This process is also useful in the replication process.
 In replication, the server slave should communicate with the server master, using a privileged user. - username.
 The user name. - customer.
-The default is ALL\CUSTOMERS. - resource.
+The default is ALL_CUSTOMERS. - resource.
 The resource name.
-The default is ROOT\FOLDER. - permission.
-Choose between ALL\PERMISSIONS, CREATE, READ, UPDATE, and DELETE.
-The default is ALL\PERMISSIONS.
+The default is ROOT_FOLDER. - permission.
+Choose between ALL_PERMISSIONS, CREATE, READ, UPDATE, and DELETE.
+The default is ALL_PERMISSIONS.